 The frequency, intention, and depth that you practice yoga depend on where you land in the four ashramas system of practice.
 The ancient yogis understood that not everyone can be hermits or renunciates practicing yoga 24/7 and that there are benefits to practicing yoga at different levels and stages of life.
 The ashramas system has four levels of practitioners: brahmacharya (young student), grihasta (householder), vanaprasthya (hermit), and samnyasa (renunciate/monk).
 Most of us fall into the grihasta level – living a regular life in a house or apartment, with a steady job, relationships, family, etc.

 Additionally, the Yoga-Bhashya, the oldest known commentary on the Yoga Sutras, gives a similar but different four classifications of yogis: prathama-kalpika (beginner), madhu-bhumika (in the “honeyed level”), prajna-jyotis (illuminated/advanced practitioner) and, atikranta-bhavaniya (transcended).
 Most practitioners in the West fall into the beginner or intermediate “honeyed” level.

-If you combine these two systems of yogi classification then you can create an interesting matrix to plot your current level and plan where you’d like to move towards in your practice.
-Once you find where you are at on the matrix then it is easy to see in what two directions to move towards advancement and deepening your practice.
-While it is important to embrace and accept your current level of practice, it is also helpful to set a long term intention to move towards the next stage.
+If you combine these two systems of yogi classification, then you can create an interesting matrix to plot your current level and plan where you’d like to move towards in your practice.
+Once you find where you are at on the matrix, then it is easy to see in what two directions to move towards advancement and deepening your practice.
+While it is essential to embrace and accept your current level of practice, it is also helpful to set a long term intention to move towards the next stage.

 *The term yogi can be used as both feminine and masculine, and yogi is also synonymous with yogin.
 A yogini is a female practitioner of yoga.